 Questions for Your Attorney

-- Is my credit rating damaged if I don’t repay a pawnshop loan?
+- Will my credit rating be damaged if I don’t repay a pawnshop loan?